 Simryn Gill b.
 1959, Singapore

-Mixed media on sixty book pages
+Watercolor, ink, and mixed media on 60 book pages

 approximately 7 x 5 inches (17.8 x 12.7 cm) each, overall dimensions variable

 Solomon R. Guggenheim Museum, New York Guggenheim UBS MAP Purchase Fund, 2013

 Simryn Gill.
 Installation view: Lasting Images, Solomon R. Guggenheim Museum, New York, October 14, 2013–January 12, 2014.
 Photo: David Heald

 The use of gathering and reordering as ways to generate new associations is a hallmark of Simryn Gill’s practice; Naughts (2010) features an array of found objects united by their circular shape, while Garland (1993–2008; a miniature version was completed in 2012) is comprised of pieces of glass, plastic, and ceramic, shells, stones, and wooden items.
 In these installations, the individual components and their collective significance are accentuated, opening up otherwise ordinary objects to manifold interpretation.